 Banjo and Bovril Festival, Bray, Wicklow – https://theharbourbar.ie/events/festival/banjo_bovril/

 Held in the Harbour Bar in Bray, this annual Trad and Folk Music Festival is a revival of an old tradition Paul O’Toole Senior pioneered years ago.
 With short winter nights, banjos were played over steaming hot mugs of Bovril, and so began a music festival.

 Dublin International Film Festival – https://www.diff.ie/

-Typically held between the end of February and beginning of March, the Dublin International Film Festival is one of the premier film festivals in Ireland.
+Typically held between the end of February and the beginning of March, the Dublin International Film Festival is one of the premier film festivals in Ireland.
 Revived in 2003, this film festival has grown year on year and features films from both Ireland and around the world, in short format and feature film length.
-The festival also plays host the to Volta Awards (films awards).
+The festival also plays host the Volta Awards (films awards).

 Six Nations Rugby Tournament, Dublin – https://www.sixnationsrugby.com/